grant-humphries/dev-near-light-rail/README.md

 ## Generate Walkshed Isochrones

-This step creates walkshed polygons (a.k.a. 'isochrones') that encapsulate the areas that can reach a given MAX stop by walking 'X' miles or less when traveling along the existing street and trail network.
+This step creates walkshed polygons (a.k.a. isochrones) that encapsulate the areas that can reach a given MAX stop by walking 'X' miles or less when traveling along the existing street and trail network.

 1. Within `arcpy/create_isochrones.py` change the project workspace (variable: 'env.workspace') to the folder that was created for the current iteration.
 This should be a subfolder within `G:/PUBLIC/GIS_Projects/Development_Around_Lightrail/data` that reflects the current month and year in the format 'YYYY_MM'.
 This step is critical because **older data will be overwritten and the wrong inputs will be used** if it is not carried out.
 Within the python script named above there is a placeholder that will throw an error if not corrected, this is to ensure this change is made before the script is run.
 2. Check to see if the Orange Line stops have been added to the MAX stop data from the database on maps10.trimet.org.
 If they have remove the block of code that was adds them to the existing stops.